Phone: 509-942-2876 | Send email

 Phone: 509-942-3240 l Send email

-Stephanie joined Kadlec in July 2012.
-Prior to serving her current role, she held a position on the Kadlec Clinic operations team as the manager of marketing and business development.
+Ms. Williams joined Kadlec in July 2012.
+She has served on the executive team since 2016 and in the role as Executive Director for Ancillary Services since 2018.
+She has operational oversight of several departments including clinical nutrition, education and experience, laboratory, language services, food service, therapy services, and others.
 Her bachelor’s degree concentrated on psychology and sociology and she holds a master’s degree in organizational management.
-She started her health care career as a licensed social worker in mental health case management in the early 1990s and evolved into local and regional roles in marketing and operations—most recently at Kadlec in patient experience.
-Stephanie’s guiding purpose throughout her career has been a passion for helping others.
-This core value is what inspired her to seek out administrative level roles where she could make a difference by affecting policies and practices that better serve those in need.
-She is the executive team champion for mission initiatives at Kadlec and works collaboratively with others, including Kadlec’s Experience Board, to understand and improve the experience of Kadlec’s patients, caregivers and providers.
+She started her health care career as a licensed social worker in mental health case management in the early 1990s, moved into positions focused on marketing and business development, and has advanced into local and regional roles in marketing and operations.
+Ms. William’s guiding purpose throughout her career has been a passion for helping others.
+This core value is what inspired her to seek out leadership roles where she could make a difference by affecting policies and practices that better serve those in need.
+She works collaboratively with others throughout Kadlec to understand and improve operational processes and the overall experience of Kadlec’s patients, caregivers and providers.

 Phone: 509-942 -2703 | Send email

-Sommer began working with Providence in 2020, relocating from Eau Claire, Wis. to join the Southeast Washington team.
+Ms. Miller began working with Providence in 2020, relocating from Eau Claire, WI to join the SE Washington team.
 Sommer has 12 years of healthcare strategic planning experience and most recently served as the Divisional Vice President of Strategy for Hospital Sisters Health System’s Western Wisconsin Division.
-She began her career in analytics and strategic capital planning at HSHS’ system office in Springfield, Ill. and worked her way up through various strategy leadership roles.
-Sommer also has served as a consultant, supporting the strategic planning efforts of health systems across the country.
-Sommer has a bachelor’s degree from Illinois College and an MBA from Millikin University.
-Sommer is a member of the American College of Healthcare Executives and holds her Evidenced Based Design Accreditation and Certification (EDAC) from the Centers for Health Design.
+She began her career in project management, analytics and strategic capital planning at HSHS’ system office in Springfield, IL and worked her way up through various strategy leadership roles.
+Ms. Miller also has served as a consultant, supporting the strategic planning efforts of health systems across the country.
+Ms. Miller has a bachelor’s degree from Illinois College and an MBA from Millikin University.
+Ms. Miller is a member of the American College of Healthcare Executives and holds her Evidenced Based Design Accreditation and Certification (EDAC) from the Centers for Health Design.

 Phone: 509-942-2814 | Send email